rerun-io/rerun-docs/docs/getting-started/logging-python.md

 We assume you have working Python and `rerun-sdk` installations.
 If not, check out the [setup page](python).

+For this tutorial you will also need to `pip install numpy scipy`.

 ## Initializing the SDK

 Start by opening your editor of choice and creating a new file called `dna_example.py`.